- Fee assured

 - Trans-oesophageal echocardiography

 Dr Paul Rees trained at St Bartholomew’s Hospital Medical College, and after a thorough grounding in acute medicine and critical care he was selected for higher professional training in adult cardiology.
 He is accredited as a consultant in both cardiology and internal medicine, with subspecialty training in interventional cardiology, treating heart disease using minimally-invasive stent procedures.

-He worked for two years as Research Fellow at the world-leading Hatter Cardiovascular Institute and Centre for Cardiology, University College London, as part of Professor Derek Yellon’s team investigating how to save the heart from damage during a heart attack.
-He published his doctoral thesis entitled “Pharmacological cardioprotection of the human myocardium in diseased states” following his fellowship.
+He worked for two years as Research Fellow at the world-leading Hatter Cardiovascular Institute and Centre for Cardiology in London, investigating how to save the heart from damage during a heart attack.
+He published his doctoral thesis following his fellowship.

 During his interventional cardiology fellowships he became skilled in the use of cutting-edge technology which allows the cardiologist to individually craft the right solution for each patient.